Aquathlon: Overview

 Modern pentathlon is similar to an aquathlon in that both include swimming and running.
 But swimming and cross-country running are only two of the five events which make up the modern pentathlon, and these are held as distinct, noncontiguous events.
 Within the pentathlon sport, the term biathle is also used for (training) races comprising swimming and running.
 These however contain distance stemming from pentathlon races, for instance 200m swimming 3 km running.

 Another sport derived from triathlon is duathlon, which combines cycling and running but has omitted the swimming part.

 Events

 The ITU Aquathlon World Championships have been held annually since 1998.

+Splash and Dash Youth Series

+The Splash and Dash Youth Series, organized by USA Triathlon, is a popular variant of aquathlons designed for young athletes aged 7-15.
+These events combine swimming and running but do not require timing, emphasizing participation over competition.
+The series, which has over 50 events across the United States, offers a low-barrier entry into multisport activities for children, promoting fun and fitness without the need for extensive equipment.